 This Gay-Lussac's law calculator provides you with information about the basic gas parameters during an isochoric transition.
 In the text, you will find a definition of Gay-Lussac's law, some equivalent Gay-Lussac's law formulas, and a few computational examples so you know you fully understand what's going on.
 Did you know that Gay-Lussac's gas law can be applied to your everyday activities?
 Check out some of the most interesting ones!

 Gay-Lussac's law definition

 Gay-Lussac's law (also known as the pressure law) describes the relationship between the pressure and temperature of a gas when there is a constant amount of gas in a closed and rigid container.
 The law states that the absolute pressure is directly proportional to the temperature.

-For Gay-Lussac's law to hold true, the gas container must be build in such a way that the volume of the gas remains constant under any condition.
+For Gay-Lussac's gas law to hold true, the gas container must be built in such a way that the volume of the gas remains constant under any condition.
 In other words, Gay-Lussac's law tells us about the behavior of an ideal gas during an isochoric (constant-volume) process.

 Gay-Lussac's law formula

 Using the definition above, one form of the Gay-Lussac's law formula can be written in the following way: